shedskin/shedskin/doc/README.rst

 For 'make' to succeed, make sure to have the Python development files installed (under **Debian**, install ``python-dev``; under **Fedora**, install ``python-devel``).

 Note that for type inference to be possible, the module must (indirectly) call its own functions.
 This is accomplished in the example by putting the function calls under the ``if __name__=='__main__'`` statement, so that they are not executed when the module is imported.
+Note that functions only have to be called indirectly, so this often doesn't consist of more than a call to ``main``.

 The extension module can now be simply imported and used as usual: ::